uclahs-cds/pipeline-call-gSV/README.md

 ### 2. Calling Copy Number Variants

 The second step of the pipeline identifies CNVs.
-To do this, Delly requires an aligned and sorted BAM file, as well as the BCF output from the SV calling step (to refine breakpoints) and a mappability map file.
+To do this, Delly requires an aligned and sorted BAM file, as well as the BCF output from the SV calling step (to refine breakpoints) and a mappability map.
 Any CNVs identified are annotated and output as a single BCF file.

 Currently the following filters are applied by Delly when calling CNVs.
 Parameters with a "call-gSV default" can be updated in the sample specific nextflow [config](config/template.config) file.
 <br>